 The State of Mental Health

 Mind charity estimates that 1 in 4 people in England will experience mental health problems of some kind each year, with 1 in 6 experiencing them in any given week.
 These can be anything from anxiety, depression, PTSD, phobias, and OCD, to stress to name a few.
 Mental health is a broad topic and is on the rise, with those suffering from mental health problems rising by 20% between 1993 to 2014.
 Not only is our mental health suffering but with the numbers increasing, our health services are struggling to keep up with the demand of those requiring help and support.
-Wait times in England alone for therapy provided on the NHS are at an all-time high with the average wait time 18 weeks.
+Wait times in England alone for therapy provided on the NHS are at an all-time high with the average wait time currently at 18 weeks.
 So, with mental ill-health becoming more common, and limitations to the help and support provided, it’s no surprise that it begins to impact our working lives too.

 Mental Health in the Workplace